European-Unified-ID/EUID-docs/api/v2/endpoints/post-token-generate.md

 }
 ```

+#### Optout

-Here is an example response when the policy respects user opt-out.
+Here is an example response when the `policy` parameter is included in the request, with a value of `1`, and the user opts out.
+In all other scenarios, if the user opts out, the tokens are returned (see [Successful Response](#successful-response) above).

 ```json
 {
     "status": "optout"
 }
 ```

-The [Client-Side JavaScript SDK](../sdks/client-side-identity.md) uses this endpoint response payloads to establish and manage the user identity during a user session lifecycle.

 ### Response Body Properties